aleqx/BittyTax/README.md

 | `Charity-Sent` |||| M | M | O | O | O | O | O | M |
 | `Trade` | M | M | O | M | M | O | O | O | O | O | M

-- If fees are specified, the Buy Quantity or Sell Quantity should be the gross amount (i.e. prior to any fee adjustment).
+- ~~If fees are specified, the Buy Quantity or Sell Quantity should be the gross amount (i.e. prior to any fee adjustment).~~ Please refer to the Note in the preamble regarding the buy, sell, fee quantities.

 - The Buy Value, Sell Value and Fee Value fields are always optional, if you don't provide a fixed value, bittytax will calculate the value for you via one of its price data sources.